tonivu28/eval-kit/README.md

 The code is adapted from the evaluation code of nuScenes challenge.
 For more details, please read the note in `nuscenes/eval/detection/evaluate.py`.

 More metrics will be adapted in the future.
 Below is part of the README.md file of nuScenes repo.
+Please mind the sections [Results format](#result-format) and [Evaluation metrics](#evaluation-metrics)

 ## Overview
 - [Introduction](#introduction)